 Instructions

 - Scoop and reserve ½ cup of the latik syrup for the topping later.
-Add the cooked rice without the pandan leaves to tha pan with the remaining latik syrup.
+Add the cooked rice (without the pandan leaves) to the pan with the remaining latik syrup.
 Gently fold the sticky rice and the syrup until completely coated.
-Cook while stirring from time to time until the rice completely absorbs the syrup and the rice is fully cooked.
+Cook while stirring occasionally, until the rice completely absorbs the syrup, but it shold still be not mushy.
+The individual grains should still be visible and it is ok to see some of the grains having a bit of white parts at this point as it will continue to cook and expand in the oven.

 - Transfer the rice into the greased pan and spread out evenly.
 Pour the reserved latik syrup on spread evenly on top of the rice.
 Bake in a preheated oven at 350°F/180°C for 20-30 minutes or until the latik is reduced and becomes bubbly.